TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/using-oas-definitions/import-an-oas-api.md

 ```
 #### What did you just do?

-You created an API that which tells your Tyk Gateway to validate any incoming request, against the JSON schema defined in the OAS API Definition.
+You created an API which tells your Tyk Gateway to validate any incoming request against the JSON schema defined in the OAS API Definition.

 ### Tutorial: Using the Tyk Dashboard